Social Security Number

 Why is everyone asking for my Social Security Number?

-International visitors are not required to have a Social Security Number to enter the U.S., open a bank account, sign a lease, or get a South Carolina driver's license.
+You are not required to have an SSN to enter the U.S., open a bank account, sign a lease, or get a driver's license.
 However, it is likely that you will be asked for an SSN when trying to do these things.
-This is because SSNs are used to check your financial credit history (i.e. do you pay bills on time?).
+SSNs are typically used to check your U.S. financial credit history.

-If you are asked for an SSN by a cell phone carrier, bank, landlord, etc. you should explain that you are not eligible for one.
-Since you do not have a financial credit history, you may be asked to pay a higher deposit for certain services.
-For those applying for a driver's license, you should apply for an SSN and take the denial letter to the DMV.
-For more instructions, please review the Arrival Guide: How to Apply for a Driver's License.
+If you are asked for an SSN by a cell phone carrier, bank, landlord, etc., you should feel comfortable explaining that since you are an international student and not employed, you are not eligible for one.
+It is possible because you do not have a financial credit history, that you could be asked to pay a higher deposit for certain services.

 Protecting your Social Security Number

-If you get a Social Security Number, you should protect it in order to avoid becoming a victim of identity theft.
-While you likely will be asked for your SSN when leasing an apartment, setting up a bill or service (cell phone, utilities), or opening a bank account, you should protect your Social Security Number and do not give it out freely.
-You should not carry your Social Security card around with you.
+If you get an SSN, you should protect it in order to avoid becoming a victim of identity theft.
+While you likely will be asked for your SSN when leasing an apartment, setting up a bill or service (cell phone, utilities), or opening a bank account, you should protect your SSN and do not give it out freely.
+You should not carry your social security card around with you.
 You should keep your card (and your number) in a safe place and do not give it out to anyone who does not have a legitimate reason to ask for it.

-If someone is able to get your Social Security Number, they can open bank accounts or buy things under your name!
-You can quickly become a victim of identity theft if someone gets your number and they can cause problems far into the future.
+If someone is able to get your SSN, they can open bank accounts or buy things using your name!
+You can quickly become a victim of identity theft if someone gets your SSN and this can cause problems far into the future.
 Do not give your number over the phone or via email, particularly if you did not initiate contact.